How to backup and restore Redtrust

 $postParams = @{userlogin='USER@DOMAIN';password='USER_PASSWORD'}

-with the IP or hostname of the Redtrust server from which you want to restore the backup. -
+userLoginis the user with permission to generate backups.passwordis the user's password.REDTRUST_IPshould be replaced with the IP or hostname of the server from which you want to restore Redtrust.DESTINATION_FILEshould be replaced with the name of the backup file.

 powershell -executionpolicy bypass -file getRedtrustBackup.ps1